-- Stay in this position for some time (hold the position as much as you can), inhale and come back to starting position (Vajrasana).
+- Stay in this position for some time (hold the position as much as you can), inhale, and come back to the starting position (Vajrasana).

-Here is a second way or method to perform Mandukasana in simplest way, here the steps are follows: –
+Here is a second way or method to perform Mandukasana in the simplest way, here the steps are the following:

 - Sit in Vajrasana pose.